-- (12) Ensure the long-term operational and economic viability of existing or planned major facilities, and achieve land use compatibility between major facilities and sensitive land uses within or adjacent to Strategic Growth Areas in accordance with Section 143(12) of this Plan. by: - a) requiring that such uses are planned and developed to avoid, or if avoidance is not possible, to minimize and mitigate any potential adverse effects from odour, noise and other contaminants, and, to minimize risk to public health and safety, in accordance with Provincial and Regional guidelines, standards and procedures; and, - b) where avoidance is not possible, protecting the long term viability of existing or planned industrial, manufacturing or other uses that are vulnerable to encroachment by ensuring that the planning and development of proposed adjacent sensitive land uses are only permitted if the following are demonstrated through appropriate studies in accordance with Provincial and Regional guidelines, standards and procedures: - [i] there is an identified need for the proposed use; - [ii] alternative locations for the proposed use have been evaluated and there are no reasonable alternative locations; - [iii] adverse effects to the proposed sensitive land use are minimized and mitigated; and - [iv] potential impacts to industrial, manufacturing or other uses are minimized and mitigated. - (13) Require Local Municipalities to plan for employment uses within Strategic Growth Areas by: - a) establishing development criteria to ensure that, outside of Employment Areas, the redevelopment of any employment lands will retain space for a similar number of jobs to remain accommodated on site; - b) implementing policies and development criteria that support planning to achieve over the long-term, where applicable, a target proportion of residents and jobs in accordance with Section 55.3 and Table 2b of this Plan; - c) utilizing tools such as Community Improvement Plans, Community Planning Permit Systems, Local Zoning By-laws, and other appropriate implementation tools to support, the development of employment uses; and

-- d) monitoring on a regular basis and in conjunction with the Region, residential and employment development within Strategic Growth Areas to assess progress toward achieving the targets identified in Table 2b and/or an Area-Specific Plan, and, if there are significant deficits or deviations from these targets, developing a strategy to redress them as part of a review of the Local Official Plan or applicable Area-Specific Plan. - (14) Only permit the addition of new Strategic Growth Areas to the Regional Urban Structure through a municipal comprehensive review of this Plan. - (15) Only permit the addition of new Local Nodes to a Local Urban Structure, if initiated by the Local Municipality through a review of a Local Official Plan.
+- (12) Ensure the long-term operational and economic viability of existing or planned major facilities, and achieve land use compatibility between major facilities and sensitive land uses within or adjacent to Strategic Growth Areas in accordance with Section 143(12) of this Plan. - (13) Require Local Municipalities to plan for employment uses within Strategic Growth Areas by: - a) establishing development criteria to ensure that, outside of Employment Areas, the redevelopment of any employment lands will retain space for a similar number of jobs to remain accommodated on site; - b) implementing policies and development criteria that support planning to achieve over the long-term, where applicable, a target proportion of residents and jobs in accordance with Section 55.3 and Table 2b of this Plan; - c) utilizing tools such as Community Improvement Plans, Community Planning Permit Systems, Local Zoning By-laws, and other appropriate implementation tools to support, the development of employment uses; and - d) monitoring on a regular basis and in conjunction with the Region, residential and employment development within Strategic Growth Areas to assess progress toward achieving the targets identified in Table 2b and/or an Area-Specific Plan, and, if there are significant deficits or deviations from these targets, developing a strategy to redress them as part of a review of the Local Official Plan or applicable Area-Specific Plan. - (14) Only permit the addition of new Strategic Growth Areas to the Regional Urban Structure through a municipal comprehensive review of this Plan. - (15) Only permit the addition of new Local Nodes to a Local Urban Structure, if initiated by the Local Municipality through a review of a Local Official Plan.